mayerrobert/jmurmel/lambda/README.md

         String s = "";
         for (Object car: list) { // the iterator will return subsequent car
-                                 // and - if nonnull - the cdr of the last cons cell s += car.toString();
+                                 // and - for dotted lists - the cdr of the last cons cell s += car.toString();
         }
         assertEquals("ab", s);